 "Special education cannot be defined in a single statement.
-It is a process, a journey that takes different routes for different students at different times in their educational careers.
-An IEP provides the roadmap for the completion of that journey."
+It is a a journey that takes process, different routes for different students at different times in their careers. educational IEP An provides the roadmap for the completion of that journey."